OC Security Audit | Infrastructure Security

 HTML Checklist

-Use this checklist as a starting point for internal security audits, infrastructure reviews, network hardening projects, and remediation planning.
+Use this checklist as a starting point for internal security audits, infrastructure reviews, network hardening projects, evidence collection, and remediation planning.
+The full original checklist is preserved below.

 | Category | Item | Description | Likelihood | Impact | Security Risk | How to Secure | Status |